davedevelopment/phpmig/README.md

 phpmig:
   tableName: migrations
   createStatement: CREATE TABLE migrations ( version INT(11) UNSIGNED NOT NULL );
-  hasSchemaStatement: DESCRIBE migrations;
 ```

 In configuration file you need to provide the table name where the migrations will
-be stored and create statement as well as DB specific statement describing the table.
+be stored and a create statement.
+You can use one of the configurations provided
-The hasSchemaStatement will be used to check if the migrations table was already
-created.
+in the config folder for some common RDBMS.

 Here is how the bootstrap file should look like: